 Redfeather Vapor & Conquest

-As the first to produce a snowshoe for running, a V-tail announces the 21″ Vapor by Redfeather Snowshoes, a real dandy choice.
+As the first to produce a snowshoe for running, a V-tail announces the 21″ Vapor by Redfeather Snowshoes, a real super choice.

 The cross-country type bindings with a Live-Action Hinge hoist the back of the snowshoe up and out of the snow, ready to move ahead.
 As an alternative to the cross-country binding, you can use the Thunderbolt direct shoe mount.

-As another option, their bargain-priced Conquest model features an injection molding for the black deck along with snazzy red bindings.
-Pretty interesting new design for the company that introduced the first lightweight aluminum V-Tail design back in 1988.
+As another option, their bargain-priced Conquest model features injection molding for the black deck along with snazzy red bindings—a pretty interesting new design for the company that introduced the first lightweight aluminum V-Tail design back in 1988.